Many of the concepts introduced in

 #> <chr> <chr> <chr> <dbl> <dbl>

-#> # ℹ 80 more rowsIn each dataset the first column contains the name of the expert and the second the categories of the categorical variable.
-Each category can have different options, saved in column three.
+#> # ℹ 80 more rowsIn each dataset the first column contains the name of the expert, the second the options considered and the third the categories of the categorical variable.
 The fourth column contains the expert’s confidence, and the fifth the expert’s estimate.
+Expert estimates for each option should represent probabilities or percentages, and should thus sum up to 1 or 100.
+Both are accepted and data scaled to 1 will be automatically rescaled to 100.

 Load data